iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 sections:
 - name: How to interpret ultrafast bootstrap (UFBoot) supports?
   url: how-do-i-interpret-ultrafast-bootstrap-ufboot-support-values
-- name: How does IQ-TREE treat gap/missing characters?
+- name: How does IQ-TREE treat gap/missing/ambiguous characters?
-  url: how-does-iq-tree-treat-gapmissing-characters
+  url: how-does-iq-tree-treat-gapmissingambiguous-characters
 - name: Can I mix DNA and protein data in a partitioned analysis?
   url: can-i-mix-dna-and-protein-data-in-a-partitioned-analysis
 jekyll-->